Kagebounshin/game-rating-site/README.md

     - Will have the same estetics as the register page.
     - At this page you will add games to your backlog.
     - You type in the name of your game, and it will be stores in your backlog.
-    - The backlog will be stored in mongoDB.

 ---